Which Domain Extensions are the Most Popular?

 Other than country code domains, operators of all top-level domains report their registration numbers to ICANN once per month.
 However, ICANN doesn’t publish these numbers until three months later.

-The trickiest domains to calculate are country code domain. (ccTLDs).
+The trickiest domains to calculate are country-code domains (ccTLDs).
+You can read more about the big world of country code domains here.
 Registry operators for these domains do not need to make their registration numbers public.
 Some data sources do their best to figure out how many domains are registered in ccTLDs, but the data are generally less reliable than other domains.

 Who’s on Top?